-The community workshop Real-Time GPS Position Data Products and Formats will be held at the Millennium Harvest House Hotel in Boulder, Colorado on March 26-28, 2012.
+The community workshop Real-Time GPS Position Data Products and Formats was held at the Millennium Harvest House Hotel in Boulder, Colorado on March 26-28, 2012.

 This workshop will address the current and future needs of the user communities and will make recommendations for RTGPS position data products, processing, formats, standards, analysis, and distribution to all user communities.
 The goals of the workshop are to establish requirements and capture ideas needed to pursue current and future development of: 1) data products, 2) data processing and analysis and 3) definition and adaptation of formats and standards for data and metadata including data/metadata exchange, archiving, interoperability, precision and accuracy.